austinxd/api-casa-austin/replit.md

   * **Host approval workflow**: Reservation owner (host) accepts/rejects access requests
   * **Time-based validation**: Music control only allowed during active reservation hours (check-in 3 PM, check-out 11 AM)
   * **Security**: Permission system validates that only the host of THE current active reservation or their accepted participants can control music
+  * **Player visibility**: Both reservation owners and accepted MusicSessionParticipant users can see and control players
   * **Auto-power management**: Automatic player power control based on active reservations
     - `/auto-power-on/` - Powers on single property player if reservation is active
     - `/auto-power-on-all/` - Powers on all property players with active reservations (public GET endpoint for cron)